labiium/prmpt/README.md

 - `prompts` *(mapping)*: Custom prompts for specific files.
 - `docs_comments_only` *(bool)*: If `true`, only extracts documentation and comments.
 - `use_gitignore` *(bool)*: If `true`, respects patterns in `.gitignore`.

-## Contributing

-We welcome contributions!
-Please follow these steps:

-1. **Fork the Repository:** Click the "Fork" button on GitHub.
-2. **Create a Branch:** Use `git checkout -b feature-name`.
-3. **Commit Your Changes:** Make sure to write clear commit messages.
-4. **Push to Your Fork:** Use `git push origin feature-name`.
-5. **Submit a Pull Request:** Describe your changes in detail.

-For major changes, please open an issue first to discuss what you would like to change.

 ## License